CSCI 6930 (1, 2, or 3 Credits)

 International Student Information

 Computer Science students with a visa granted by the University of Colorado must connect with the Office of International Students and Scholars (ISSS) to learn about how to get work eligibility for their internship.
-International students must submit the internship google form, as well as work with ISSS to have all of the necessary documentation to start their internship.
+Students must work on the professional internship agreement and link it to the Application, as well as work with ISSS to have all of the necessary documentation to start their internship.

 FAQ